 Ripe jackfruit is naturally sweet.
 It's one of those fruits that mix well with others.
 Mangos, papayas, bananas, you name it.
 Its sweetness makes it a great addition to many desserts.
 Add it to custards, cakes, or smoothies, and you have yourself one exotic dish.

 Ripe jackfruit seeds have a milky, sweet taste.
 Often compared to Brazilian nuts, they are one protein rich snack.
 You can boil them or roast them.
 Or you can go all out and grind them into powder, mix them with wheat flour, and do some serious baking.

 Farmers harvest the young, unripe jackfruit from the trees.
 And, within a day, they cut it, blast-freeze it, and package it so it's ready for its travels.

 The more jackfruit farmers harvest, the more jackfruit will grow on the trees.

 More than 1/3 of jackfruit goes un-eaten, which makes many farmers consider it as a waste crop.

 Jack is on standby to send jackfruit on a chef's request.
 Either a chef looking to make jackfruit masterpieces, or Meet Jack's chefs ready to create a new batch of Jack's famous jackfruit products.
-Think bitterballen, croquettes, rendang, burgers, spreads, and many more.
+Think bitterballen, croquettes, rendang, and many more.

 In the end, whether in the form of one of Meet Jack's products or a chef's delicious creation, Jack finds his way onto your plate.
 He is a great alternative to meat, and always nice to remember, when you eat jackfruit you save trees.